-I tend to look at this situation a tad differently, though, taking the hypothetical a bit further…
+I tend to look at this situation a tad differently, though, taking the hypothetical a bit further:

 There is a scene in Heat in which Neil McCauley (Robert De Niro) says, “Allow nothing in your life that you cannot walk out on in 30 seconds flat.”
 Although my life isn’t anything like McCauley’s (he’s the movie’s bad guy), I share his sentiment.
-That is, almost everything I bring into my life—material possessions, ideas, habits, and even relationships—I must be able to walk away from at a moment’s notice.
+Almost everything I bring into my life—material possessions, ideas, habits, and even relationships—I must be able to walk away from at a moment’s notice.

 Many of you will disagree with me because this ideology might sound crass or insensitive, but I’d like to posit that it is actually the opposite: our preparedness to walk away is the ultimate form of caring.

 If I purchase new possessions, I need to make certain I don’t assign them too much meaning.
-Being able to walk away means I won’t ever get too attached to my belongings.
-And being unattached to stuff makes our lives tremendously flexible—filled with opportunity.
+Being able to walk away means I won’t ever get too attached to my belongings, and being unattached to stuff makes our lives tremendously flexible—filled with opportunity.

 It was C.S.
-Lewis who, fifty years ago, eloquently said, “Don’t let your happiness depend on something you may lose.”
+Lewis who, 50 years ago, eloquently said, “Don’t let your happiness depend on something you may lose.”
 In today’s material world, a world of fear-fueled clinging, his words seem more apropos than ever.

 Read this essay and 150 others in our new book, Essential.